If you want to stay hidden, you’d better stay still.

 Place the figure on the background and cover both pieces of paper with the plastic.
 The transparent covering keeps the edges of the animal flat against the background.

-Place the cutout so that you can use the handle to move the animal while it is under the glass or plastic.
+Place the cutout so you can use the handle to move the animal while it is under the glass or plastic.
 Notice that this movement makes it easy to detect the presence of the animal and to identify its shape.

 What animals can you think of that use camouflage to blend into their environment?
+Try this activity with different kinds of patterned paper.
+Do some patterns work better than others?